-Willie Garson, known for his role as Stanford Blatch on Sex and the City, passed away on Tuesday at age 57.
+Willie Garson, the actor best known for his role as Stanford Blatch on Sex and the City, died in September at 57.
 As reported by People, Garson had pancreatic cancer and passed away after falling ill.

 Below, a few of our favorite Stanford moments from Sex and the City.

 Carrie and Stanford lurking on Aidan for the first time

 Stanford described John Corbett’s Aidan aptly: “a beautiful man downtown who’s selling beautiful furniture.”
 Who among us didn’t watch Carrie and Stanford sneakily scoping out hotties and think, I want what they have?

 Stanford Blatch always had a retort, a favorite being: “We all judge.
 That’s our hobby.
 Some people do arts and crafts.
 We judge.”
 It’s funny and honest, said in a way that rings true for most of us.
 (Okay, all of us.)

 Prom Queen and Queen

 Season six’s “Boy, Interrupted” episode has everything: David Duchovny as Carrie’s old high-school sweetheart, a cameo from Ginger Spice, Stanford making up with his escort boyfriend Marcus, and drag queens.

 Cut writer Emilia Petrarca shared her personal favorite Stanford moment — when he goes to the underwear bar: